Quote of the Month

 Since May 2019 we have been 100% virtual, visiting clients as necessary in their homes or at our local library where we sponsor a nice conference room.
 Now even those meetings can be conducted securely through video conferencing.
 Thus our potential client geography has expanded to almost anywhere in the U.S. We welcome out-of-state referrals!

 The easiest way to schedule time with us is through the Calendly button that floats along the right bottom of each webpage.
 It will automatically search for an open time slot and put your request on my calendar!
 Don’t forget to click all the way through to submit!

 In light of the security concerns over using Zoom as a video conferencing tool, we have added Cisco’s WebEx as a tool we’ll be using for reviewing client data.
 There is no major issue with Zoom if used properly, but since many are leary, we have added WebEx.
 We will still use Zoom for general meetings and webinars.

 New On-Going Offering for Do-It-Yourselfers

 If you’ve wanted to take advantage of the On-Going offering but the $100/month minimum was a bit too much, this is a perfect time to reconsider.
 We are now offering a $50/month package that is perfect for the Do-It-Yourselfer.
 You will have on-going access to our financial planning software and our ever-popular exclusive, relevant, and timely reports, checklists, and flowcharts.
 If you need financial planning support, you can still get it at the hourly rate if and when you need it.
-Please check out our fee schedule for price comparisons.
+Please check out our Services for price comparisons.

 This Month’s Deliverables for On-Going Clients